godatadriven/godatadriven-blog/content/upgrade-CDH4-to-CDH5.md

 These steps should run the upgrade scripts that the upgrade wizard didn't run.
 Hopefully you now have a working cluster again!

+Let's try to run our queries!
+Wait...Hue was started and accessible, but we could not login anymore.

 **Problem:**